-Ocular migraine is a term people use to describe migraine that causes visual symptoms.
+Ocular migraine, or eye headache, is a term people use to describe migraine that causes visual symptoms.
 It is not a distinct medical condition.
-People with COVID-19 can also experience migraine-like headaches, which may include these visual symptoms.
+COVID-19 may also cause this type of headache.

 The temporary visual changes migraine can cause are known as aura.
 People may see lines, spots, flashes of light, or blind spots before the headache begins.
 Around 25–30% of individuals with migraine experience aura.

 Migraine with aura differs from retinal migraine, which is a rare subtype that causes significant vision changes in one eye.
 This can include decreased vision and temporary blindness.

 In this article, we discuss whether there is a link between ocular migraine and COVID-19.
 We also examine whether ocular migraine is a long COVID symptom and discuss potential treatments.

 All data and statistics are based on publicly available data at the time of publication.
 Some information may be out of date.
 Visit our coronavirus hub for the most recent information on COVID-19.